tonofshell/r-crash-course/presentation.md

   - View all of the tibble by clicking on its information in the `Environment` tab
 - There are a few ways to select rows and / or columns to view / use
   - Get a column with `my_tibble$col_name`, `select(my_tibble, "col_name")`, `my_tibble["col_name"]`, or `my_tibble[col_index]`
+    - Selecting an individual column using the latter two methods will return a tibble __NOT__ a vector
+      - For some functions like `mean()`, you may need to use `unlist()` to convert a single-columned tibble to a vector
   - Get a row with `my_tibble[row_index, ]` (notice the comma after `row_index`)
   - Get a value at a location as a tibble with `my_tibble[row_index, col_index]`
 - Get the dimensions of a tibble with `nrow(my_tibble)` for the number of rows and `ncol(my_tibble)` for the number of columns